Wizard

-Master Scribe
+Wizard: Arcane Tradition: Master Scribe

-The Master Scribe is is sometimes known as a master specialist, a wizard that epitomizes wizardry, constantly pursuing knowledge and mastering spells through their vast collection of arcane writings, standing as the ultimate scholar and innovator of the arcane.
+The Master Scribe is also sometimes known as a master specialist, a wizard that epitomizes wizardry, constantly pursuing knowledge and mastering spells through their vast collection of arcane writings, standing as the ultimate scholar and innovator of the arcane.

 Student of Magic